gyorilab/covid-19/covid_19/disease_maps/README.md

 one which only contains INDRA Statements whose entities are _all_ in the disease maps.

-## Plan for next update
-By May 31st we are planning to update the content of these models with a more recent build of the INDRA Database which will contain content from:
-- More recent publications and preprints relevant to Covid-19 specifically
-- More full-text publications in the CORD-19 corpus
-- Extended drug-target interactions
-- Queries for entities that are not yet fully identified in the Disease Maps (see analysis at https://github.com/indralab/covid-19/tree/master/covid_19/disease_maps/grounding which attempts to extend these identifiers.

 ## Availability

 The query for all entities yields a total of 656,418 INDRA Statements.